exercism/cpp/exercises/concept/doctor-data/.docs/instructions.md

 ```

 Apparently, the `Vessel` class has a member variable `busters`, that can be changed with the two class member functions `make_buster` and `shoot_buster`.
-Until other information surfaces, you guess, that the `make_buster` function returns `void`.
+Until other information surfaces, you take a guess that the `make_buster` function returns `void`.
 As there is a test for the return value of `shoot_buster`, you assume that the function returns a `bool`.

 Add the two functions and the member variable to the `Vessel` class.